kirinzloh/Programming-Assigment---Process-Tree-Management/README.txt

 -> graph-file.txt
 -> graph-file1.txt

+4a) For IDE:
-4) Click run under ProcessManagement.java to start the program.
+Click run under ProcessManagement.java to start the program.

+4b) For Linux shell:
+- Change directory to where you placed the program using the "cd" command For example:
+$ cd "/home/osboxes/Documents/ProgAssignment1/src"

+- Compile the java file using the following command:
+$ javac ProcessManagement.java

+- Run the java file using the following command:
+$ java ProcessManagement